yast/yast.github.io/_posts/2022-07-19-yast-development-2022-5.md

 - Printers configuration
 - Administration of DNS server

 We are working on adapting more YaST modules as we write this.
-We hope to soon add boot-loader or Kdump configuration to the portfolio.
+We hope to soon add boot loader or Kdump configuration to the portfolio.
 Maybe even the YaST Partitioner if everything goes fine.

 On the other hand, we restructured the container images to rely on [SLE